MicrosoftDocs/azure-devops-docs/docs/build-release/actions/migrate-from-xaml-builds.md

 * If your code is in Git, then you specify the branch filters directly on the **Triggers** tab.
 And you can add folder path filters to include or exclude certain sets of files from triggering a CI build.

-The specific extra options you'll see depend on the version you're using of TFS or Team Services.
+The specific extra options you'll see depend on the version you're using of TFS or VSTS.
 See [Build definition triggers](../define/triggers.md)

 We don't yet support the **Build even if nothing has changed since the previous build** option.